The Stranger (1973 film): Plot

-Stryker jumps into the ocean while firing at the LOX tanks, setting off a fire.
-Benedict's lieutenant, Henry Maitland (Steve Franken), feels sure Stryker could not have survived, but Benedict will settle for nothing less than proof.
+Stryker jumps into the ocean while firing at the LOX tanks, igniting a fire.
+Benedict's lieutenant, Henry Maitland (Steve Franken), feels sure Stryker could not have survived, but Benedict will settle for nothing less than Stryker's remains as proof.
 Meanwhile, Stryker wades ashore north along the coast, right where the Nelson family is camping.
 He gives an alias, says his boat capsized, and is welcomed by Tom Nelson to join them for their pleasure trip north.
 Before following the family to their van, he turns to regard the three alien moons, and remembers Dylan telling him it wasn't impossible that he should get home.